The Code of Professional Responsibility and Rules & Procedures

 The ABC Credential Holder shall not decline to accept a patient on any basis that would constitute illegal discrimination under federal law.
 ABC Credential Holders shall not engage in any harassing behavior or illegal discrimination of any kind.

-C3.14 — Sexual Relations with Patient Prohibited
+C3.14 — Prohibited Sexual Relations

 C3.15 — Sexual Relations with Key Third Parties Prohibited